marktforsyth/uvu-credit-hours/README.md

 python main.py
 ```

+(EDIT: I'm currently updating this to a ReactJS project (which will also have static output generated), where the python file will output JSON used in the project.
+I'll update the documentation more as things progress :D)

-The updated files are stored in the `output` folder, in the form of HTML and CSS.
-The website is completely static (there's not even any JavaScript, as of right now), and can be deployed anywhere with no configuration required.
+~~The updated files are stored in the `output` folder, in the form of HTML and CSS.
+The website is completely static (there's not even any JavaScript, as of right now), and can be deployed anywhere with no configuration required.~~